mstable/MIPs/MIPS/mip-24.md

 To prevent voters from just giving all the MTA to themselves, each staking contract will receive up to 10% of the MTA distributions each week.
 There are currently two staking contracts so a maximum of 20% of the MTA rewards goes to the stakers.

-To generate more value for the MTA holders, the Protocol revenue will be used to buy MTA and distribute to stakers.
-This incentivises the voters to maximise the protocols revenues.
+To generate more value for the MTA holders, the governance fees will be used to buy MTA and distribute to stakers.
+This incentivises the voters to maximise the protocol's revenue.

 There is no cap on the amount of MTA a dial that is not a staking contract can receive.
 So all the voting power could be put on just one dial.
 This is unlikely to happen as it would require over 200 stakers to collude.